Valentin-Ha/cam-multiviewer/docs/how-to/common-operations.md

 - Press `S`
 - Click `SETTINGS` in the top bar

-Edit values, then click `SAVE & EXIT`.
+Edit values, then click `Save & Restart`.
 The app restarts to apply changes.

 ## Move Between Camera Pages